GGaya/Entrust-SW-Technical-exercise/README.md

 # Environment configuration

-1. You need to have Go installed, you can install it [here](https://go.dev/doc/install)
+1. You need to have Go installed, you can install it [here](https://go.dev/doc/install).
-2. Clone this repository
+2. Clone this repository.

 # How to run it